daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 ### Task 2: Check if there is a yesterday table in GithubArchive Day dataset
 - Use INFORMATION_SCHEMA.TABLES filter table_name to only yesterday <br>
 - If yesterday table is available, the query result is table_name (yesterday_ds_nodash like:  20230101)
-- If there no yesterday table, the query not return anything.
+- If there is no yesterday table, the query does not return anything.

 More about INFORMATION_SCHEMA: [INFORMATION_SCHEMA](https://cloud.google.com/bigquery/docs/information-schema-intro)<br>